testiumjs/testiumjs.github.io/setup.md

 npm install --save-dev testium-mocha testium-driver-wd mocha
 ```

-If your CI provides headless chrome and `chromedriver`, you should install the `chromedriver` package globally.
+If your CI provides headless Chrome and `chromedriver`, you should install the `chromedriver` package globally.
 ```console
 npm install -g chromedriver
 ```